 Will everyone use the same kind of computer?

-All BYO computers will use Windows 8 or Windows 10.
+All BYO computers will use Windows 10.
 The exact model of computer might vary, but all will have to meet a minimum standard to join the network.
 This will include things like having wireless networking, and a suitable processor and memory.

 What is eLearning?